gdask/bank_services/README.md

 # bank_services: Project description in a nutshell.
 Project implemented in C++, using POSIX API.
 Data structures are 'tailor-made', i didn't use STL.

-BankClient:  Sents commands at 'BankServer' and recieves server respond, using tcp.
+BankClient:  Sents commands at 'BankServer' and recieves response, using tcp.

 BankServer:  Provides a web service.
 'Master' thread listening at a web socket for incoming connections.
 'Worker' threads recieve and execute commands from 'BankClient'.